 Lookalike audiences: Your followers are part of a specific persona who is eager to see your content (and hopefully buy your products).
 So, you can target ads to people that are similar to the ones that already follow you or have purchased on your website.

 Instagram also offers automated targeting, giving you a head start in creating an audience that might be interested in your brand.
+To get even more information, check out our Instagram sizes and advertising dimensions guide!

 Understanding Your Demographics